nss-nightclass-projects/chatty/README.md

 # Slack Clone Group Project
-Your group will be creating a slack clone.
+Your group will be creating a Slack clone.
 The features your team will build have already been added to your backlog in the "projects" section of this repo.
 This application should demonstrate your skills in:
 - React JS
 - Firebase
 - Asynchronous code